 The bill amends the Motor Carrier Safety Act of 1963 by updating the language regarding who is qualified to operate a commercial motor vehicle.
 It specifies that "an individual" must be qualified to operate such a vehicle, replacing the previous term "a person."
 Additionally, it clarifies that a motor carrier cannot allow an individual to operate a commercial motor vehicle unless that individual meets the necessary qualifications.

 Furthermore, the bill outlines the qualifications for individuals operating commercial motor vehicles in intrastate transportation.
 It states that an individual must meet the requirements of 49 CFR parts 383 and 391, with specific exceptions.
-Notably, the age requirement is adjusted to allow individuals as young as 18 to transport intrastate property or passengers, while those transporting hazardous materials must still be at least 21 years old.
-The bill also introduces provisions for individuals to display a valid medical waiver card or be exempt from the medical waiver card requirements, removing the previous grandfather rights card stipulation.
+Notably, the age requirement is modified to state that individuals must be at least 18 years old for transporting intrastate property or passengers, while those transporting hazardous materials must be at least 21 years old.
+The bill also introduces provisions for individuals to display a valid medical waiver card or be exempt from the medical waiver card requirements, removing the previous grandfather rights card provision that was set to expire on December 31, 2014.

 As Passed by the House: 480.12